BabylonJS/OldDocumentationSite/content/classes/2.3/Node.md

 ### state : string

+The state of the node

 ### animations : [Animation](/classes/2.3/Animation)[]

+The animations of the node

 ### onReady : (node: [Node](/classes/2.3/Node)) =&gt; void

+Called when node is ready

 ## Methods

 ### getScene() &rarr; [Scene](/classes/2.3/Scene)

+Get the scene linked to this node
 ### getEngine() &rarr; [Engine](/classes/2.3/Engine)

+Get the engine linked to this node
 ### getWorldMatrix() &rarr; [Matrix](/classes/2.3/Matrix)

+Get the world matrix
 ### updateCache(force) &rarr; void

+Update the cache

 #### Parameters
  | Name | Type | Description